BradFran/Test-project/README.md

 This project was created to learn GitHub

-Update to experiment with comments and admin
+Update to experiment with commits and admin

+Test after moving project on my local PC